-Jason Peifer visits the Nemours Mansion and Gardens in Wilmington, DE.
+Jason Peifer visits the Nemours Mansion and Gardens in Wilmington, Delaware.
 The 300-acre estate was home to the industrialist and philanthropist Alfred I. duPont and recently completed a $39 million restoration.

 Lesley Valdes, WRTI's critic-at-large, reviews a June 28th performance of The Philadelphia Orchestra at the Mann Center featuring soloist Angela Brown, and works by Rachmaninoff and Verdi.
 Lesley also reflects about the abbreviated schedule of performances by the Philadelphians at the Mann this season.

 Concert Review: The Philadelphia Orchestra Plays Works by Verdi and Rachmaninoff at the Mann Center

 Listen back to a 2008 interview with Grammy award-winning conductor JoAnn Falletta, and the radio broadcast premiere of Ernst von Dohnanyi's Violin Concerto No. 2 in C minor with Michael Ludwig, violin soloist, and maestro Falletta conducting the Royal Scottish National Orchestra.

 WRTI brings you The Philadelphia Singers in a recorded concert from the Kimmel Center on Sunday, August 2nd from 3 to 5 pm.
 The acclaimed ensemble's performance was the highlight of the 32nd Chorus America Conference held this past June in Philadelphia.